UPPMAX/programming_formalisms/docs/git/merge.md

 - On **GitHub**, create a branch for person A, e.g. `anna` that branches off from `develop`
 - On **GitHub**, use the branch of person A and create a new commit.

-???- How should it look like?
+???- question "How should it look like?"

     ![commit_branch_GH](../img/commit_branch_GH.png)